anhtranbk/joq4j/README.md

 # joq4j
-Distributed task queue for Java inspired by redis-queue and Celery
+Simple distributed task queue for Java inspired by redis-queue and Celery